ComposioHQ/composio/examples/commit_agent/README.md

 ```shell
 python cookbook/examples/commit_agent/main.py
 ```
 Create a commit in the configured repo.
-The trello board should automatically be updates!
+The trello board should automatically be updated!